 For a comprehensive skin cancer scan in Melbourne, make an appointment at Mole Check Clinic.
-With practices in North Fitzroy and on St Kilda Road in Melbourne, we can provide you with the essential skin cancer check up that just might save your life.
+With clinics in North Fitzroy, St Kilda Road in Melbourne, Bentleigh and Surrey Hills , we can provide you with the essential Melbourne skin cancer check-up that just might save your life.

-As a country with one of the highest rates of skin cancer in the world, thanks largely to our constant exposure to the sun, the importance of Australians being able to recognise the signs and symptoms of skin cancer cannot be understated.
+As a country with one of the highest rates of skin cancer in the world due in large part to our heavy exposure to the sun, the importance of Australians being able to recognise the signs and symptoms of skin cancer cannot be understated.
 There are three types of skin cancers ; melanoma (including nodular melanoma), basal cell carcinoma and the squamous cell carcinoma.
-Melanoma is the most deadly type, while basal cell carcinoma is considered the least life threatening type of skin cancer.
+Melanoma is the deadliest type, while basal cell carcinoma is considered the least life-threatening type of skin cancer.

-Early detection of cancers begins with a self-examination of the skin from top to bottom, looking for any moles or raised bumps on the skin that are either new or have been on your body for a while but may have changed shape, size or colour in a relatively short amount of time.
-Even if you have moles or freckles that haven’t changed in any way, it’s wise to see a mole checking doctor to ensure they’re unlikely to put you at risk of getting skin cancer.
+Early skin cancer detection begins with a self-examination of the skin from top to bottom, looking for any moles or raised bumps on the skin that are either new or have been on your body for a while but have changed shape, size or colour in a relatively short amount of time.
+Even if you have moles or freckles that haven’t changed in any way, it’s wise to see a skin cancer screening specialist to ensure they’re unlikely to put you at risk of getting skin cancer.

-Even though most people understand that they need to book a skin cancer check if they find a suspiciously looking mole or freckle on their body, it is not always possible to be aware of its existence if the mole is in a hard to view location.
-It is also not uncommon for people to have a significant misconception about what a suspicious spot may look like.
+Even though most people understand that they need to book a skin cancer check if they find a suspiciously looking mole or freckle on their body, it’s not always possible to be aware of its existence if the mole is in a hard to view location.
+It’s also not uncommon for people to have a significant misconception about what a suspicious spot may look like.
 We frequently have patients come to our practice wanting us to diagnose a skin concern, only for it to be assessed and determined that it’s nothing to worry about.
 However, while screening the patient, they may discover moles or freckles that actually are of great concern, surprising the patient who would never have thought those were anything to worry about or perhaps didn’t even know they were there.
-Therefore, a regular full body skin cancer exam by an experienced practitioner will give you the best chance of catching skin cancer in the early stage of development so treatment can be sought.
+A regular full body skin cancer exam by an experienced practitioner at our skin cancer diagnostic clinic will give you the best chance of catching skin cancer in the early stage of development so effective treatment can be sought.

-When you come in for a skin cancer investigation, you will be required to undress to your undergarments for a complete examination.
+When you visit our skin cancer clinic in Melbourne for a skin cancer check, you will be required to undress to your undergarments for a complete examination.
 The procedure requires your doctor to methodically assess every section of your skin, stopping at every mole or freckle that they think might be even remotely suspicious.
 They will use a sophisticated magnifying device called a dermatoscope, which shines polarised light when and where required to aid in diagnosis.
 At our clinics, all suspicious moles or freckles are photographed under high magnification and immediately transferred to the doctor’s computer for further analysis.

-You’ll be able to get dressed once your entire body has been screened as part of the skin cancer scan.
-Soon after, your doctor will discuss and show you the magnified images on the screen if necessary and will advise on a further course of action.
+You’ll be able to get dressed once your entire body has been screened as part of the skin cancer detection scan.
+Soon after, your doctor will discuss the results with you and show you the magnified images on the screen if necessary, advising you on a further course of action.

 Once you have gotten dressed following your skin cancer exam, your doctor will talk you through their findings.
-Using the magnified photographs as a visual aid, they will inform you whether or not they found anything suspicious found on your body.
-You will then discuss your next course of action, whether it be a biopsy, follow up visit.
-The doctor will discuss with you the risk of you developing skin cancer, various ways of prevention and how to look after your skin effectively.
+Using the magnified photographs as a visual aid, they will inform you whether or not they found anything suspicious on your body.
+You will then discuss your next course of action, whether it be a biopsy or a follow up visit.
+The doctor will also discuss your risk of developing skin cancer, various preventative measures you can implement, and how to look after your skin.

-If you’d like to make an appointment for a skin cancer check in Melbourne, contact the experienced team at Mole Check Clinic today.
+If you’d like to make an appointment for a Melbourne skin cancer check, contact the experienced team at Mole Check Clinic today.